 What to do if you can’t afford to pay your credit card bill on time

-If you’re struggling with money and know that you won't be able to make a payment by the due date on your credit card statement, stay calm.
-These steps will help you deal with the situation and reduce the impact a late payment could have on your finances.
+If you know that you won't be able to make a payment by the due date on your statement, here are 3 steps that you can take to resolve the issue.

 Call your credit card company using the phone number on the back of your card on in the information booklet and let them know about your circumstances so that they can work with you to resolve the situation.

-If you know when you will have money to pay at least the minimum off your card, you could request that your credit card company extend the due date for this particular statement.
-If your request is approved you could avoid fees and negative details on your credit report, but it will be at your credit card company’s discretion.
+If you know when you will have money to pay at least the minimum amount owed on your card, you could ask your credit card provider to extend the due date.
+If your request is approved you could avoid fees and negative details on your credit report, but it will be at your provider's discretion.